AUAP/AP2018/class04/class04.md

 Announcement: swap topic: language+ code and generativity.
-So the groups' topic will change as well.
+So the groups' topic will change as well + change of teaching day on week 19

 Messy Notes: